mrmxf/opentsg-widgets/README.md

 TWO Si is the two sample interleave pattern, for when SMPTE ST 425-5:2019 is used.
 The order of the four 3G-SDI video cables can be checked.
 It consists of 8 combos of the four ABCD cables and lines.
 Each letter and set of lines are linked to a cable.
+IF they don't match the expected layout then the cables are not correctly ordered.

 It has no fields, only the location is required.